Weisberg Department of Mechanical and Industrial Engineering

 This course covers physical principles of fluid power cylinders, control valves, fluid power components: compressors, pumps, valves, cylinders, and motors, fluid power circuits, troubleshooting: hydraulic, symptoms, procedures, pneumatics.

-Pre-req: ME 360 with a minimum grade of D and ENGR 219 with a minimum grade of D and ME 350 (may be taken concurrently) with a minimum grade of D.
+Pre-req: (ME 360 with a minimum grade of D or ENGR 318 with a minimum grade of D) and ENGR 219 with a minimum grade of D and STA 345 with a minimum grade of D and ME 350 (may be taken concurrently) with a minimum grade of D.

 This course covers economical production by understanding the capabilities of different manufacturing processes, candidate manufacturing processes for a given part, performing manufacturabiliity evaluation at the design stage, automation, IMS.